 Your student consultant will contact you regarding the first meeting and will request some background information on your problem for them to look over before the first meeting.
 The most helpful information will be a written summary of your problem (including your primary objective).
-Additional information that you feel would make the initial meeting more productive can be attached to the yellow request form.
-Examples of such information include:
+Examples of additional information that could make the initial meeting more productive include:

 The more the consultant knows about your project before the first meeting, the better he/she will understand your problem.
 At the initial meeting, the consultant will try to get a good understanding of your project (this is necessary before any advice can be offered).
 In order to avoid giving you incorrect advice, the consultant will need to ask about many details of your study – more details than you may think are needed.
-If feasible, consider meeting with the consultant at your lab or research area.
 See the handout entitled Information to Obtain at First Meeting for a list of topics to be covered at this meeting.
 A statistics faculty member will oversee this first meeting, however it will be led by the student consultant.
 We kindly ask that your faculty advisor does not attend the meeting, so that the communication is more directly between students.

 We appreciate feedback from those people using this consulting service.
 We are committed to continued improvement of the Statistics Consulting Service.
-If you have comments, please send them to diy [at] stat.oregonstate.edu (Yanming Di), Department of Statistics.
+If you have comments, please send them to Lisa Ganio via ganiol [at] oregonstate.edu